theolivenbaum/resin/README.md

 	// docid/fields/values
 	private readonly IDictionary<int, IDictionary<string, IList<string>>> _docs;

 That means more than one document fit into a document file.
 A whole list of them would fit.
 Imagine how it looks in-memory.
 I mean I can only guess the shape but it looks to be covering a large area of your RAM.
 It's a huge tree of stuff.
-Almost as wierd-looking as the token graph:
+Almost as wierd-looking as the token structure:

 	// tokens/docids/positions
 	IDictionary<string, IDictionary<int, IList<int>>> _tokens;